 - Back burns and pre burn commonly used by forestry personnel for forest fire containment/prevention

-- Film production and movie props. (check us out in Westworld, Quarry, Punisher, The Darkest Minds and Burger King commercials)
+- Film production and movie props. (check us out in The Purge, Quarry, Punisher, The Darkest Minds and Burger King commercials)

-Flamethrowers consist of two tanks, one holding the flammable liquid mix and one for the pressurizing agent (CO2) used to propel the flammable liquid, a gun housing and an ignition system.
-Carbon dioxide from the CO2 tank exerts pressure on the fuel in the other tank and forces it through the fuel hose and into the gun housing.
-At the same time, butane or propane is used to to fuel the pilot torch located at the tip of the gun housing to maintain the flame when the flamethrower is in standby.
+Flamethrowers consist of two tanks, one holding the flammable liquid mix and one for the pressurizing agent (CO2) used to propel the flammable liquid, a wand housing and an ignition system.
+Carbon dioxide from the CO2 tank exerts pressure on the fuel in the other tank and forces it through the fuel hose and into the wand housing.
+At the same time, butane or propane is used to to fuel the pilot torch located at the tip of the wand housing to maintain the flame when the flamethrower is in standby.

 How it works

-The flamethrower is brought into standby by igniting the pilot torch which delivers a flame to the tip of the gun housing.
+The flamethrower is brought into standby by igniting the pilot torch which delivers a flame to the tip of the wand.
 This creates a small flame that remains lit as long as it is supplied with fuel from the propane or butane canister.

-When the trigger is pushed pressurized fuel from the fuel tank is released through the gun housing, and then ejected into the atmosphere in the form of a burning combustible stream that catches fire from the small flame at the tip of the gun.
+When the trigger is pushed pressurized fuel from the fuel tank is released through the wand, and then ejected into the atmosphere in the form of a burning combustible stream that catches fire from the small flame at the tip of the wand.

+Our flamethrowers are designed to operate with commonly available liquid fuels and thickened fuels.
 We design our products with freedom and flexibility, allowing for many mixture combinations.
-This freedom allows our customers to concoct unique mixtures tailored to their specific application.
+This versatility allows our customers to concoct unique mixtures tailored to their specific application.

-For best results, we recommend starting with a 90% diesel and 10% gasoline mix.
+For max range with the X15 flamethrower, we recommend using a 90% diesel and 10% gasoline mix.
 If you are using our fuel thickener, 50% diesel and 50% gasoline with 1 scoop of thickener per gallon is a good place to start.
 Napalm available here.